 In spite of these challenges, the school finished the 2019-20 fiscal year in the black and enrollment held steady.
 The Academy is now blessed with a new host, Morris Hill Baptist Church.
 This church embraced the school by offering their facilities for a temporary home during reconstruction of a brand new campus.
 As a further testament to the progress of recent years, Grace Academy was voted ‘Best of the Best’, finishing second among all private schools in our area.

 After 35 years of serving families in the greater Chattanooga area on the corner of Shallowford and Jenkins, a complete transformation of the campus is now underway with a new master plan for both buildings and grounds being designed and construction beginning literally "from scratch".

 Working together to bring transformation to our campus has brought changes in perspective to our entire Grace community.
 This is evident in our students, parents, and alumni, many of whom still live in the area.
 The conversation has moved from “can anything be done?” to “what’s next?”
-With God’s help, proper direction and the full engagement of the Grace community as well as external supporters, the answer to the question is “ANYTHING"!
+With God’s help, proper direction and the full engagement of the Grace community and also external supporters, the answer to that question is “ANYTHING"!

 WHAT WE ARE WORKING TOWARD

 Our new campus will consist of five interconnected buildings along with several support buildings and spaces.
 Interconnected buildings mean that no one need ever again go outside to get to another class or building.
 These interconnected buildings will include: